How to diversify your portfolio... the easy way

-Step 2: Use free tools like Personal Capital to find a base allocation
+Step 2: Use free tools like Personal Capital to find a base allocation for a diversified portfolio

 I talk a lot about Personal Capital because it's my favorite financial tool.
 I keep track of my spending, investments, real estate, loans, credit cards and everything else in my financial life in one location.
 Plus, it's free.
 They make money off of clients who choose to buy wealth management services, but for those of us that just want to use their algorithms it's free.